Train to Zakopané

 Train to Zakopané is a 2017 American drama film written and directed by Henry Jaglom and starring Mike Falkow and Tanna Frederick.
-It is based on Jaglom's 2014 play of the same name.
+It is based on Jaglom's 2014 play of the same name and is his last film.

+Plot

+A Jewish businessman meets a nurse on a train trip to Warsaw.
+He begins to fall in love with her, but faces a life-changing decision when he discovers her anti-Semitic beliefs.